bringauto/fleet-protocol/README.md

 Fleet protocol is a communication protocol developed by BringAuto to allow simple and reliable communication between multiple devices and cloud infrastructure.
 For complete protocol documentation see [TODO]().
 Protocol consists of three parts:
-* module - specific part of device that wants to communicate with server infrastructure
+* internal client - specific part of device that communicates with module gateway
-* daemon gateway - modules are locally connected to a single gateway that provides connection to fleet
+* module gateway:
+  - internal server - communicates with internal client
+  - aggregator - aggregates status messages
+  - external client - communicates with external server
-* fleet - server infrastructure that gives user the ability to control modules on devices
+* external server - communicates with server infrastructure that gives user the ability to control devices

 # Communication protocol